hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 We'll discuss in five parts:

-1. Goal: propose new pillars for an evolved mission
+1. **Intro**: propose new pillars for an evolved mission
-2. Context: highlight relevant corporate context
+2. **Context**: highlight relevant corporate context
-3. Agility to prevent calcification: discuss the role and priority of agility in medium to long-term strategy
+3. **Agility to prevent calcification**: discuss the role and priority of agility in medium to long-term strategy
-4. Agility to unlock growth: discuss the role of agility in short to medium-term strategy, primarily as a force-multiplier to company-wide growth
+4. **Agility to unlock growth**: discuss the role of agility in short to medium-term strategy, primarily as a force-multiplier to company-wide growth
-5. Mission: end with an examination of a unified mission
+5. **Unified mission**: end with an examination of an evolved, unified mission

 ## :one: From maintenance to empowerment